 Now it’s deployment time.
 Again this is an easy choice, since he only has a Queen (cruiser).
 He lays it down next to the King.

 It would be time to attack now, but Fenris has a plan.
-He throws down his 4 (cloaked mine), playing it before his attack phase, and using it on Duncan’s King (dreadnaught).
-Since the 4 is an anytime card, Fenris can do that, and because Duncan’s ship has a defense value of zero, it’s susceptible to an 4.
-Fenris’s 4 and Duncan’s King both go to the discard pile.
+He throws down his 4 (cloaked mine), playing it before his attack phase, and using it on Starling’s King (dreadnaught).
+Since the 4 is an anytime card, Fenris can do that, and because Starling’s ship has a defense value of zero, it’s susceptible to an 4.
+Fenris’s 4 and Starling’s King both go to the discard pile.

 He ends his turn holding an A, J, discarding neither.

-Duncan’s holding three cards, so he draws three to bring himself back up to six.
-He already had 2, 5, Q, and he draws A, A, 4.
+Starling’s holding three cards, so she draws three to bring herself back up to six.
+She already had 2, 5, Q, and she draws A, A, 4.
 That’s a lot of anytime cards!

-Fenris destroyed his ship, so there’s nothing to upgrade.
-That 2 (shield) he saved isn’t very useful where there’s nothing left to use it on!
+Fenris destroyed her ship, so there’s nothing to upgrade.
+That 2 (shield) she saved isn’t very useful where there’s nothing left to use it on!

-Now it’s his deployment phase.
-He lays down his Queen (cruiser).
-But not content with that he plays an Ace so that he can also upgrade that new ship with the 2 (shield).
+Now it’s her deployment phase.
+She lays down her Queen (cruiser).
+But not content with that she plays an Ace so that she can also upgrade that new ship with the 2 (shield).

-Now would be his attack phase.
-But first, he’s taking a cue from his opponent, and playing the 4 (cloaked mine) to destroy Fenris’s Queen (cruiser).
-He can’t harm Fenris’s King (dreadnaught) with it because it has a 2 (shield) upgrade, and thus a defense value of one (which is greater than zero).
+Now would be her attack phase.
+But first, she’s taking a cue from her opponent, and playing the 4 (cloaked mine) to destroy Fenris’s Queen (cruiser).
+She can’t harm Fenris’s King (dreadnaught) with it because it has a 2 (shield) upgrade, and thus a defense value of one (which is greater than zero).
 Fenris, however, plays his Ace to negate the 4.
-Duncan, not to be outdone, plays his last remaining Ace to negate Fenris’s Ace, meaning that the 4 goes through.
-Fenris’s Queen and Ace and Duncan’s 4 and Ace all go to the discard pile.
+Starling, not to be outdone, plays her last remaining Ace to negate Fenris’s Ace, meaning that the 4 goes through.
+Fenris’s Queen and Ace and Starling’s 4 and Ace all go to the discard pile.

 Now, finally, for the actual attack.
-Duncan’s ship has an attack value of zero, so it can’t do much.
-However, he has a 5 (megamissile) and plays that.
+Starling’s ship has an attack value of zero, so it can’t do much.
+However, she has a 5 (megamissile) and plays that.
 Fenris’s only remaining ship is his King (dreadnaught), which has a 2 (shield) which means it can withstand this attack.
-Fenris blocks the megamissile with his ship, so Duncan’s 5 and the 2 connected to Fenris’s King both go to the discard pile — the King itself does not.
+Fenris blocks the megamissile with his ship, so Starling’s 5 and the 2 connected to Fenris’s King both go to the discard pile — the King itself does not.